 Instructions

-- Whisk together buttermilk and egg.
-Add shrimp, toss until evenly coated.
+- To prepare the shrimp: In a medium bowl, whisk together buttermilk and egg.
+Add shrimp to the mixture, tossing until evenly coated.
 Chill for 30 minutes.

-- In a gallon size plastic storage bag toss together panko, flour, cornstarch, salt, lemon pepper, garlic and onion powder.
+- In a gallon size plastic storage bag toss together panko breadcrumbs, flour, cornstarch, salt, lemon pepper, garlic and onion powder.
 Set aside.

 - Remove shrimp from chilled buttermilk, draining in a colander to allow excess to drip off.
-Add to breading in plastic bag, seal and toss until evenly coated.
-Open bag and chill for 30 minutes, then repeat sealing and tossing to coat with breading about halfway through and again just before frying..
+Add shrimp to the breading mixture in bag, seal and toss until evenly coated.

 - To prepare: Heat vegetable oil in a deep pot or dutch oven to 360-365°F.